KGM Torres new car review

 Summary

 At a stroke, the Torres makes everything else in the KGM range look a bit 'yesterday'.
 The brand claims this C+ segment SUV creates 'a new market niche'.
 It doesn't, but it's an important car for the brand to have, filling the gap between its existing Korando and Rexton models.
 The Rexton has a niche following, but it's difficult to think of many reasons to buy a Korando, which is why the Torres is so important to the future of this Korean maker.
-It's the company's first really credible volume SUV and within the range is this manufacturer's first really credible volume electric vehicle.
+It was the company's first really credible volume SUV and within the range is this manufacturer's first really credible volume electric vehicle.
 Firsts don't get much more significant than that in the modern automotive era.

 + More